William Richard Joseph Cook: Later life

 After Rolls-Royce went bankrupt in 1970, the Secretary of State for Defence, Lord Carrington, asked Cook to chair a committee to determine whether the development of the RB211 jet engine should be continued.
 He recommended that it should be.
-When Rolls-Royce was nationalised in 1971, he was appointed one of the company's directors.
+When Rolls-Royce was nationalised in 1971, he was appointed as a director of the company.
 He retired as a director in 1976, but continued to assist the company for four more years.
 He was a director of GEC Marconi Electronics from 1972 to 1979, and Marconi International Marine from 1971 to 1975.
 He was also a consultant to British Telecom from 1982 to 1985.

 Cook suffered a massive stroke from which he did not regain consciousness, and died in London's Westminster Hospital on 16 September 1987.